-Once a participant is accepted into a Wabash workshop or colloquy, the Wabash College business office will determine the correct procedure for payment of stipends and honorariums.
+Once a participant is accepted into a Wabash workshop or colloquy, the Wabash College business office will determine the correct procedure for payment of honoraria.
 All U.S. citizens will need to fill out a W-9 for each calendar year that they are in the workshop or colloquy.
 Citizens of other countries will need to fill out a “Foreign National Information Form” to inform us of their immigration and/or citizenship status.
-In general, stipends can be paid to:
+In general, honoraria can be paid to:

 U.S. Citizens and Permanent Residents – no restrictions on stipend payments.
 Canadian citizens working in Canada – no restrictions on payment if you enter the U.S. on a B-1 Visa for Business and have a SSN or ITIN.
 You must provide appropriate paperwork prior to your travel and complete some forms once you have arrived.

-Citizens of other countries teaching in the U.S. and Canada will need to submit photocopies of their immigration status documents with the “Foreign National Information Form” so we can determine the correct procedure for the payment of a stipend.
+Citizens of other countries teaching in the U.S. and Canada will need to submit photocopies of their immigration status documents with the “Foreign National Information Form” so we can determine the correct procedure for the payment.